 Madeleine Smith joined the Aluminum Association in May of 2017 as the Executive Assistant to the President & CEO.
 Madeleine coordinates internal and external meetings, handles correspondence and communications and special projects for the President as well as assist other members of the Senior Leadership Team as needed.

 Madeleine is a Southern California native, and a graduate of the University of Southern California, who has lived in Tennessee, Florida, Texas, and Virginia.
 A career administrative and executive assistant, she has supported professionals and C-level executives in the legal, medical, engineering, and banking fields before joining the Aluminum Association.
 Madeleine has worked for law firms, Vanderbilt University, Johnson & Johnson, and the Dallas Federal Reserve Bank.

 She is married to Steve and they live in Herndon, VA.

-Jinlong "Marshall" Wang is the Senior Environmental/Sustainability Specialist of the Aluminum Association.
+Jinlong "Marshall" Wang is the Senior Manager of Sustainability Programs at the Aluminum Association.
 He also serves as a member of the Sustainable Aluminium Working Group and the Environment & Energy Committee of the International Aluminium Institute.
 He was a delegate of The Aluminum Association for the Asian Pacific Partnership on Clean Development and Climate between 2008 and 2010.